Earl Manigault

 Earl Manigault (September 7, 1944 – May 15, 1998) was an American street basketball player who was nicknamed "the Goat" or "the Lip".
 He is widely regarded as one of the greatest basketball players never to have played in the National Basketball Association (NBA).
+He was named in ESPN's "Elite 24: Rucker Park legends".

 Early life

 Earl Manigault was born in Charleston, South Carolina, and raised in Harlem, New York.
 He grew up playing basketball and practiced constantly.
 With per game averages of 24 points and 11 rebounds, Manigault starred at Benjamin Franklin High School, a basketball powerhouse in the Public Schools Athletic League.
 Manigault set the NYC junior high school record by scoring 57 points in a game in the late 1950s.
 While attending high school, Manigault's life took a fateful turn when he began associating with groups that would eventually lead to his expulsion.
 He started using drugs and skipping classes.
 He was the star of his high school team and seemed destined for greatness in the NBA.
 Manigault was expelled from school for smoking marijuana.
 He finished high school at a private academy, Laurinburg Institute, in North Carolina.
 In one year there, he averaged 31 points and 13 rebounds per game.

 Manigault enrolled in Johnson C. Smith University but left after one semester due to his constant problems with school and continuous quibbles with the coach.
 The nickname "Goat" has several proposed origins.
 In an article for The New York Times, Manigault stated that he got the nickname because a junior high school teacher kept pronouncing his name Mani-Goat.
 Other theories state that by the time Manigault was in high school, he was known as "The Goat" because of his quiet demeanor.
 Another states that the nickname started by confusion over Manigault's last name; people thought Manigault referred to himself as Earl Nanny Goat, so he became "The Goat".
 The most popular belief is that he was called The Goat as the acronym for Greatest of All Time.
 Although it is unclear how the name was dubbed, Greatest of All Time is the idea that lasted.
 The "Happy Warrior Playground", situated on Amsterdam at West 99th Street in Manhattan, is more commonly referred to as "Goat Park" where Manigault reigned.
 He was mentored by Holcombe Rucker.